Skip to main content

 How are eating disorders treated?

 Eating disorders can be treated successfully.
-Early detection and treatment are important for a full recovery.
-People with eating disorders are at higher risk for suicide and medical complications.
+Early detection and treatment are important for recovery.
+Treatment plans for eating disorders include:

 A person’s family can play a crucial role in treatment.
-Family members can encourage the person with eating or body image issues to seek help.
-They also can provide support during treatment and can be a great ally to both the individual and the health care provider.
-Research suggests that incorporating the family into treatment for eating disorders can improve treatment outcomes, particularly for adolescents.
+They can encourage a family member with eating or body image issues to seek help and can provide support during treatment.
+Research suggests that family-based treatment can improve eating disorder treatment outcomes, particularly for adolescents.

 Reprints